 - Make a checklist during one of your initial walk-throughs that you then use on subsequent ones so you don’t miss anything.

-You will likely have taken some notes of tasks that need to be done soon.
+You’ll likely have taken some notes of tasks that need to be done soon.
 Some may be urgent or important and others will be nice-to-haves.
 You can make more detailed notes and add these tasks to whatever to-do list or calendar you use.

-If you have a gratitude journal (and I highly recommend that you do) remember to write down what you are grateful for in your garden.
+If you have a gratitude journal (and I highly recommend that you do,) remember to write down what you are grateful for in your garden.
 It may be the produce you picked, the flowers you enjoyed, the animals and insects you saw or just simply that you have a garden and can enjoy it.